Department of Biomedical Engineering

 - 03289 for M.S. (terminal)

-Your application cannot be reviewed until UCI has received your non-refundable application fee. ($105 for U.S. Citizens and lawful U.S. Permanent Residents; $125 for all other applicants).
-The non-refundable application fee may be made by MasterCard or Visa credit card OR by check or money order.
+Your application cannot be reviewed until UCI has received your non-refundable application fee. ($120 for U.S. Citizens and lawful U.S. Permanent Residents; $140 for international applicants).
+The non-refundable application fee must be paid by credit card.
+Fee waivers are available to qualified domestic applicants only.
 For details about application fee and fee waiver eligibility, please go to UCI Graduate Division Application Fee Information and Fee Waivers.

 TOEFL or IELTS

 A minimum score of 250 on the computer-based TOEFL, or a minimum score of 94 on the TOEFL iBT, is required of all international students whose native language is not English.
 Students applying to Biomedical Engineering will be evaluated based on these TOEFL requirements, not on the minimum University standards.

 As an alternative to the TOEFL, you may submit scores from the Academic Modules of the International English Language Testing System (IELTS).
 UC Irvine only accepts scores submitted electronically by the IELTS test center.
 An overall minimum score of 7 is required for admission, with a score of no less than 6 on any individual module.